bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 # SAP Commerce Code Review Checklist

 ## Purpose
 This document is meant to be used as part of a code review for the pull requests that are initiated as part of Continous Integration on projects.
+Another dimension of coverage is the initial considerations that are made on a project.
+The checklist helps to ensure t

-It is important to ensure that all the relevant checklists are satisfied befire
+It is important to ensure that all the relevant checklists are satisfied before integrating code or configuration into the develop branch.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY3NDIyNTk1NF19
+eyJoaXN0b3J5IjpbMTczNDY4NTM3XX0=
 -->